GDPR-Compliant Contextual & Behavioral Targeting

-Content customization and ad targeting are based on user’s expressed preferences i.e. demonstrated web behavior.
-Just as with regular retargeting the information is aggregated with an assistance of Data Management Platform (you can read more about it here).
+Content customization and ad targeting are based on user’s expressed preferences i.e. demonstrated web-behavior.
+Just as with regular retargeting the information is aggregated with the assistance of the Data Management Platform.

 For ad delivery, it provides a solid foundation for defining the initial ad placements.

 On the other hand, this approach is very useful in eCommerce where such things as purchase intent, product search requests, interests in a particular category, comments, ratings can form a distinct portrait of the user without involving much of personal data.

 The fact of the matter is – behavioral targeting is borderline GDPR compliant practice.
 It doesn’t involve the use of personal data at the same scope as regular retargeting, but it still uses several types of personal information such as IP address in order to enable its operation.
 This means, there is a need to include a detailed description of the data use and user consent form.

 However, there is a way to avoid GDPR and retain effective ad tech operation completely – I’m talking about contextual targeting.

 It is a type of targeting that takes an opposite approach to behavioral targeting.
 Instead of focusing on the user, his available information and demonstrated behavior – CT bases its content delivery on the context of the particular page.

 In essence, this is pretty much the same way ads were presented back in the print era.

 Instead of monitoring user activity, the pages of the website are scanned and categorized so that there will be a direct connection between the contents of the page, and the content of an ad.
 Then, when a user visits a particular page, there is a request to the ad server that matches data accordingly.